 Unlike angel investment, in which one person typically takes a larger stake in a small business, with crowdfunding an entrepreneur can attract a ‘crowd' of people – each of whom takes a small stake in a business idea, by contributing towards an online funding target.

 It is believed that, in many cases, this model is more successful than attempting to source the full investment required from a single individual or organisation.
 Furthermore, while some investors may be hesitant to invest in an unproven idea, crowdfunding provides an alternative way to source seed capital from a number of backers.

 The majority of crowdfunding platforms won't charge you for publishing a pitch, however they typically take around 5% commission when you reach your target – so you need to factor this into your investment total.
 If you don't meet your target, you don't pay a penny.

 To encourage people to invest in your start-up, most websites ask you to offer staggered rewards (such as exclusive access to your first product or a five-year discount on your services) according to how much people invest.

-However, there are also a couple of platforms, such as Startups' own crowdfunding site, powered by Crowdcube, which allow you to offer a small proportion of equity in your business, to create an added incentive for potential investors.
+However, there are also a couple of platforms which allow you to offer a small proportion of equity in your business, to create an added incentive for potential investors.
 This is particularly appropriate for start-ups looking to raise larger sums of finance.